Bicycle tire: Pneumatic tires

 In a pneumatic tire, pressurized air is held inside either with a separate, relatively impermeable inner tube, or by the tire and rim, in a tubeless system.
 Pneumatic tires are superior in providing effective cushioning while keeping rolling resistance very low.
+They were the first kind of air-pumped tires invented with the purpose of providing comfort to the rider, developed by John Boyd Dunlop in 1888.

 Tubed

 A tubed tire has a separate inner tube, made of butyl rubber, latex, or TPU (thermoplastic polyurethane) that provides a relatively airtight barrier inside the tire.
 A vast majority of the tire systems in use are clinchers, due to the relative simplicity of repairs and wide availability of replacement inner tubes.

 Most of bicycle inner tubes are torus-shaped balloons while some are not.
 For example, inner tubes in bicycles of the Moscow bike-sharing service are simply rubber tubes long enough to be coiled and inserted into a tire.

 Tubeless

 Tubeless tires are primarily used on mountain bikes due to their ability to use low air pressure for better traction without getting pinch flats.
 Tubeless tires work similarly to clinchers in that the bead of the tire is specifically designed to interlock into a corresponding tubeless rim, but without an inner tube.
 Air is inflated directly into the tire, and once "locked" into the rim, the system is airtight.
 Liquid sealants are often injected into tubeless tires to improve sealing and to stop leaks caused by punctures.
 An advantage is that pinch flats are less common in a tubeless setup because they require a hole through the tire carcass, not just the inner tube.
 A disadvantage is that air can escape if the bead lock is compromised from too much lateral force on the tire or deformation of the rim/tire due to hard impact with an object.

 Tubeless tires require tubeless-compatible rims, which do not allow air to escape where the spokes connect and have a different shape groove for the tire bead to seat.